-Hospice of the Foothills earns ‘deemed status’ accreditation
+Hospice of the Foothills earns ‘Deemed Status’ accreditation

 “When individuals turn to hospice, they want to be sure that the patient is receiving the best possible care,” added Tipton.
 “Accreditation by The Joint Commission serves as a stamp of approval that the organization adheres to highest standards of safety and quality care.”

-It is important to know that you have a choice of which hospice agency you would like to care for you or your loved one, and it is helpful to be able to base your decision on which agency has the highest quality scores and best reputation for care.
-The Joint Commission’s gold seal reflects Hospice of the Foothills’ commitment to providing excellent compassionate care for our patients and their families.

-You can review publicly reported quality scores for hospices at http://www.medicare.gov/hospicecompare.
-For more information, visit http://www.hospiceofthefoothills.org or call 530-272-5739.
+Publicly reported quality scores for hospices can be viewed at: http://www.medicare.gov/hospicecompare.
+For more information, visit http://www.hospiceofthefoothills.com or call 530-272-5739.

 Support Local Journalism